API

 Copy from external storage

-In the section, we explain how to copy files from a third-party, external storage to the Gcore Streaming Platform.
+In the section, we explain how to copy and migrate files from a third-party, external storage to the Gcore Video Streaming.
 We will explain the process, offer an example API request, then explain how it works.

 Overview